Legislation Details

 3. Is the location and character of the proposed special use consistent with a desirable pattern of development in general?

-The subject property is located along Marietta Street, which serves as a primary corridor leading into the heart of the City’s downtown area.
+The subject property is located along Marietta Street, which serves as a primary corridor leading into the City’s downtown area.
 Development along this corridor plays an important role in shaping the overall character and the perception of the community.
 While the proposed use may occupy an existing commercial space, it may not add to the development pattern that supports community-oriented or destination-style uses typically encouraged in this area.

 4. Is or will the type of street providing access to the use be adequate to serve the proposed special use?